hydroper-jet/lang/spec/1.0/source/src/directives/use-package-directive.md

 # Use Package Directive

-The **use** directive is used to export definitions from another package to the enclosing package.
+The **use package** directive is used to export definitions from another package to the enclosing package.

 ```
 package p1 {}